 - Use rain barrels to collect rain water for outdoor plant use

 - Avoid ornamental water features (such as fountains) and free-flowing water toys

 - If you have a swimming pool, consider a new, water-saving pool filter

-- Sweep your driveway instead of spraying it with a hose
+- Sweep your driveway and sidewalk instead of spraying it with a hose